Franceslav/pokuripivo/README.md

 # pokuripivo
-application for connoisseurs of beer and marijuana
+application for connoisseurs of beer